John H. Sykes

-John H. Sykes is an American businessman who is the founder of Sykes Enterprises Incorporated (NASDAQ listing SYKE).
+John H. Sykes is an American businessman who is the founder of Sykes Enterprises Incorporated.
 Sykes was born in Charlotte, North Carolina and attended High Point University and Queens University of Charlotte, as well as Rollins College.
 He serves a Chairman Emeritus of Sykes Inc. and remains active in the Tampa Business community.

 Career

 Sykes founded Sykes Enterprises in 1977 in Charlotte and later moved the company to its present headquarters in Tampa, Florida in 1993.
 Prior to founding Sykes Enterprises, Sykes served as Senior Vice President in charge of Corporate Development for the CDI Corporation.

 Sykes has also branched out into the thoroughbred horse breeding business.
 He purchased Clover Leaf Farms II in Ocala, Florida in 1997.
 The farm was outfitted as a facility designed for the breeding, development and training of thoroughbreds.
 It also focuses specifically on sale preparation and resale.
 The farm made headlines for selling I'll Get Along, the dam of the thoroughbred champion Smarty Jones.